Careers Education and Guidance

 Our CEG programme of events and sessions include:

-Aspirational and Pastoral sessions in Learning for Life (L4L) and Form Time.
+Aspirational and Pastoral sessions in Learning for Life (L4L) and Tutor Time.

-- Take Your Daughter to Work Day (TYDTWD)
+- Take Your Child to Work Day (TYCTWD)

-- Careers sessions in L4L and Form Time
+- Careers sessions in L4L and Tutor Time

 - Y8 Careers Day

-- Y11 Careers Day (Assembly and Form Time)
+- Y11 Careers Day (Assembly and Tutor Time)

 - HGS Careers Fair